Agile Training Return on Investment Calculator

 - The cost of team members’ time to participate

-- The cost in time and money of traveling to an in-person training
+- The cost, if any, of travel to an in-person training

 Direct Cost of Training